Single parent: Divorced parents

 Child custody in reference to divorce refers to which parent is allowed to make important decisions about the children involved.
 Physical custody refers to which parent the child lives with.
-Among divorced parents, "parallel parenting" refers to parenting after divorce in which each parent does so independently; this is most common.
-In comparison, cooperative parenting occurs when the parents involved in the child's life work together around all involved parties' schedules and activities, and this is far less common.
-After a certain "crisis period," most children resume normal development; however, their future relationships are often affected, as they lack a model upon which to base a healthy long-term relationship.
-Nonetheless, as adults children of divorcees cope better with change.
+Among divorced parents, "parallel parenting" refers to parenting after divorce in which each parent does so independently; this is cited as being the most common.
+This American book, cites that 'cooperative parenting,' which occurs when the parents involved in the child's life 'work together' around all involved parties' schedules and activities, is far less common.
+It suggests 'after a "crisis period," most children resume 'normal development' however, their relationships are 'affected,' as they lack a model.'
+It also concluded that 'adult children of divorcees cope better with change.'

-Keeping in touch with both parents and having a healthy relationship with both mother and father appears to have the most effect on a child's behavior; which leads to an easier time coping with the divorce as well as development through the child's life.
-Children will do better with their parents divorce if they have a smooth adjustment period.
-One way to make this adjustment easier on children is to let them "remain in the same neighborhoods and schools following divorce."
+Some studies have concluded that 'keeping in touch' with both parents and having a 'healthy relationship' with two parents, has a positive effect on a child's behavior; which leads to an easier time coping with divorce.
+These studies also concluded that children do 'better' if they have a 'smooth adjustment period.'
+One way to make this adjustment easier,is given as "remaining in the same neighborhoods and schools following divorce."